ondat/charts/charts/etcd-cluster-operator/README.md

 ## Deleting an Etcd Cluster

-Deleting the `EtcdCluster` custom resource object would delete the storageos cluster and its associated resources.
+Deleting the `EtcdCluster` custom resource object would delete the etcd cluster and its associated resources.

 In the above example,